Early Outcomes Fund

 - This training is for practitioners working in group based early years settings offering funded childcare places.
 One practitioner per setting can book on.

 - Each session will be led by a Speech and Language Therapist.
-Practitioners will also receive a free early communication screening tool which will be delivered to their setting prior to the training delivery.
+Practitioners will also receive a free early communication screening tool.
+Arrangements will be made directly with settings to arrange a mutually convenient time to collect from Staffordshire Place 1 in Stafford.

 Delivery dates are as follows: